 The Pennine Teaching School Alliance is an alliance of over sixty schools including secondary schools, primary schools, special school and PRU.
 We offer training and support for staff working in alliance schools throughout their career, from initial training through their first and second years of teaching and on to leadership roles.

-The Alliance is led by three teaching schools, Moor End Academy, Castle Hill Special School and Roberttown CE (c) J&I School .
-As teaching schools, Moor End Academy, Castle Hill and Roberttown have a responsibility to engage in the Big Three key areas of education:
+The Alliance is led by two teaching schools, Castle Hill Special School and Roberttown CE (c) J&I School .
+As teaching schools, Castle Hill and Roberttown have a responsibility to engage in the Big Three key areas of education:

 - Initial Teacher Training - ITT